Cyphershadow24ar/Leet-Code/README.md

 48. (1935) Maximum Number of Words You Can Type
 49. (1948) Delete Duplicate Folders in System
 50. (1957) Delete Characters to Make Fancy String
-51. (2106) Maximum Fruits Harvested After at Most K Steps
-52. (2163) Minimum Difference in Sums After Removal of Elements
-53. (2197) Replace Non-Coprime Numbers in Array
-54. (2210) Count Hiils and Valley in an array
-55. (2264) Largest 3-Same-Digit Number in String
-56. (2273) Find Resultant Array After Removing Anagrams
-57. (2300) Successful of spells and portions
-58. (2322) Minimum Score After Removals on a Tree
-59. (2327) Number of People Aware of a Secret
-60. (2348) Number of Zero-Filled Subarrays
-61. (2402) Meeting Rooms III
-62. (2410) Maximum Matching of Players With Trainers
-63. (2438) Range Product Queries of Powers
-64. (2561) Rearranging Fruits
-65. (2598) Smallest Missing Non-negative Integer After Operations
-66. (2749) Minimum Operations to Make the Integer Zero
-67. (2787) Ways to Express an Integer as Sum of Powers
-68. (3000) Maximum Area of Longest Diagonal Rectangle
-69. (3003) Maximize the Number of Partitions After Operations
-70. (3021) Alice and Bob Playing Flower Game
-71. (3025) Find the Number of Ways to Place People I
-72. (3027) Find the Number of Ways to Place People II
-73. (3100) Water Bottles II
-74. (3136) Valid Word
-75. (3147) Taking Maximum Energy From the Mystic Dungeon
-76. (3186) Maximum Total Damage With Spell Casting
-77. (3195) Find the Minimum Area to Cover All Ones I
-78. (3197) Find the Minimum Area to Cover All Ones II
-79. (3201) Find the Maximum Length of Valid Subsequence I
-80. (3202) Find the Maximum Length of Valid Subsequence II
+51. (2011) Final Value of Variable After Performing Operations
+52. (2106) Maximum Fruits Harvested After at Most K Steps
+53. (2163) Minimum Difference in Sums After Removal of Elements
+54. (2197) Replace Non-Coprime Numbers in Array
+55. (2210) Count Hiils and Valley in an array
+56. (2264) Largest 3-Same-Digit Number in String
+57. (2273) Find Resultant Array After Removing Anagrams
+58. (2300) Successful of spells and portions
+59. (2322) Minimum Score After Removals on a Tree
+60. (2327) Number of People Aware of a Secret
+61. (2348) Number of Zero-Filled Subarrays
+62. (2402) Meeting Rooms III
+63. (2410) Maximum Matching of Players With Trainers
+64. (2438) Range Product Queries of Powers
+65. (2561) Rearranging Fruits
+66. (2598) Smallest Missing Non-negative Integer After Operations
+67. (2749) Minimum Operations to Make the Integer Zero
+68. (2787) Ways to Express an Integer as Sum of Powers
+69. (3000) Maximum Area of Longest Diagonal Rectangle
+70. (3003) Maximize the Number of Partitions After Operations
+71. (3021) Alice and Bob Playing Flower Game
+72. (3025) Find the Number of Ways to Place People I
+73. (3027) Find the Number of Ways to Place People II
+74. (3100) Water Bottles II
+75. (3136) Valid Word
+76. (3147) Taking Maximum Energy From the Mystic Dungeon
+77. (3186) Maximum Total Damage With Spell Casting
+78. (3195) Find the Minimum Area to Cover All Ones I
+79. (3197) Find the Minimum Area to Cover All Ones II
+80. (3201) Find the Maximum Length of Valid Subsequence I
+81. (3202) Find the Maximum Length of Valid Subsequence II
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I